jimtomonto/stockbffnode-jmt/README.md

 ```

 Use the IBM Garage for Cloud CLI to register the GIT Repo with Jenkins environment

 ```$bash
-igc pipeline -n dev
+igc pipeline -n dev-jmt
 ```

 ## More Details